sherpal/infer-json-case-classes/README.md

 }
 ```

-## Issues

-These things need to be fixed:
-- Doesn't handle field name that are Scala key words

 ## Upcoming

 The following things should also be implemented:
 - whole battery of tests
-- allowing to give several Json of the same kind of objects to try to infer possibly missing fields.
 - `@JSExport` for use with [Scala.js](https://www.scala-js.org/)